Killing of Justine Damond: Mohamed Noor

 Mohamed Mohamed Noor (born October 20, 1985, in Qoryoley, Somalia) was the officer who shot Damond.
 Noor's partner, Matthew Harrity (then 25 years old), was the driver of their squad car.
 Noor had been lauded in the past by Minneapolis mayor Betsy Hodges and the local Somali community as one of the first Somali-American police officers in the area.
 At the time of the shooting, Noor had been with the Minneapolis Police Department for 21 months; Harrity had been on the force for one year.

-Complaints

-In two years as a police officer, Noor had three formal complaints against him, two of which, in September 2017, were pending resolution.
-In a separate case from May 2017, he was being sued for allegedly assaulting a woman while on duty.